 Let’s go over each one.

-The first thing that you need to do is avoid activities that make the pain worse.
-Obviously, this is easier said than done.
+The first thing you need to do is avoid activities that make the pain worse, which is easier said than done.

-You might get significant SI joint pain where you can’t walk for very long.
+You might get significant SI joint pain from walking.

 - When getting dressed, do it from a seated position.